 When the first person arrives, send a message of welcome, and keep doing this, so people see the chat starting, eg: "Welcome to Meeting for Worship.
 We are starting at XX time for half an hour/an hour.
-You may want to put in the chat a greeting and where you are joining us from."
+You may want to put in the chat a greeting and where you are joining us from.
+Let us know if this is your first time in a Quaker meeting."